seanhess/tpm/README.md

     findPackageDefinitions(cachedIndex:IDefinitionIndex, packageData:any):IDefinitionVersion[]

 Later
 -----

-Versioning: more information in alias files, matching up versions in `generateFullIndex`
+Versioning: more information in alias files, matching up versions in `generateFullIndex`.
+Correct versions in `findPackageDefinitions`

 Feedback
 --------